nullzeiger/konsolenfisch/README.md

 *   A terminal that supports ANSI escape codes (most modern terminals do).
 *   A GCC compiler and Make.
-*   A lua language.
-For example in Ubuntu sudo apt install lua-dev, for Fedora sudo dnf install lua-devel.

 ### Compile